3 Days in Washington DC: The Ultimate Cherry Blossom Festival Itinerary

 Day 2: View Cherry Blossoms on Tidal Basin

 No need to wait any longer for the main event of your 3 days in Washington DC!
-There are plenty of tours available for viewing cherry blossoms, but with most of the trees forming a scenic path around Tidal Basin near the National Mall, you don’t need a guide.
+There are plenty of tours available for viewing cherry blossoms, but since most of the trees form a scenic path around Tidal Basin near the National Mall, you don’t need a guide.
 Seeing cherry blossoms is one of the best free things to do in Washington DC.
 You’ll want to get there as early as you can manage to avoid the crowds.
 Cherry blossom season in Washington DC is one of the busiest times of year in the city, and crowds will pick up at Tidal Basin by 10am.
 The light just after sunrise is best for getting that classic shot of the Jefferson Memorial framed by cherry blossoms.

 Be prepared to stop regularly and take pictures of your fellow travelers!
 If people see you taking one picture, they will practically form a line.
 Solo female travelers are seen as very approachable in DC and most couples, families and groups are more likely to ask solo travelers for pictures than they are to interrupt another family or group.
+(Side note: if you’re not a solo traveler reading this… please stop acting like your fellow family travelers’ time is more valuable than us solo gals!
+We want to enjoy our trips too and it’s just as much of an interruption.
+Just approach another family and offer to swap picture taking with each other.)

 Bear in mind cherry blossoms can be very delicate so you should never climb a tree for pictures.

 To get to Tidal Basin, take the Silver, Orange, or Blue Line of the Metro to the Smithsonian stop, then walk toward the Washington Monument.
+(That’s the big, pointy, phallic one.)

 Other spots to see cherry blossoms in Washington DC include the US National Arboretum, Upper Senate Park by the Capitol building, Stanton Park in the Capitol Hill neighborhood, and the Japanese-American Memorial on Louisiana Avenue.
+All of these places to view cherry blossoms are going to be much less crowded than Tidal Basin!

 Day 2: Visit a Smithsonian Museum (or a Few!)